techthevote/techthevote.github.io/resources.md

 </div>

 <div class="resource-text" markdown="1">
-## Voter Information Project
+## Voter Information Project - Polling Place Lookup
 {: .resources-header }

 <div class="resources-url-wrapper">
 	<a href="https://www.votinginfoproject.org/projects/vip-voting-information-tool/" target="_blank" class="inline-link">https://www.votinginfoproject.org/projects/vip-voting-information-tool/</a>
 </div>

-The Voter Information Project, in partnership with Pew Charitable Trusts and Google, offers an embeddable, mobile-optimized, and white-label voting information tool which lets people put in any reisdential address and get polling place and ballot information.
+The Voter Information Project, in partnership with Pew Charitable Trusts and Google, offers an embeddable, mobile-optimized, and white-label voting information tool which lets people put in any residential address and get polling place and ballot information.
 Most data will be populated in the 2-4 weeks before Election Day.

 </div>